gfbarbieri/econlog_scraper/README.md

 ### Project Overview
 The goal is to explore the interconnectedness of blog posts by author Bryan Caplan on EconLog.
 Each article and the hyperlinks in the article represent a connected pair of nodes, from which a full network can be created.

+Disclaimer: I did not obtain premission from the origanization to webscrape or otherwise use their data.

 ### Web Scrape Article Content
 See the Scrape_EconLog_Articles.ipynb.